electrical workforce design

 Deploy

-Track utilization by license tier, code compliance rates, inspection pass rates, and margin recovery.
-Build the progression path that retains apprentices through journeyman certification.
+Track utilization by tier, inspection pass rates, and margin recovery.
+Build the progression path that keeps apprentices through certification.

 context